-During Covid-19, I will be running this workshop online using WebEx (similar to Zoom).
+During Covid-19, I will be running this workshop online using Zoom.
 There will be slides and the bespoke presentation PDF will be sent to you after the workshop.

 I am an experienced freelance Public Relations consultant.
 I help organisations raise their visibility with audiences through long-term, bespoke PR strategies and research into the best media to nurture relationships with.

 I’m a trusted specialist mainly working in the arts and charity sectors.
 I have a wealth of knowledge, contacts and imaginative thinking to offer organisations wishing to strengthen brand awareness, build audiences and sustain relationships with key supporters on a local and national level.